Nuclear Membrane Definition

 Why does the nuclear envelope break during mitosis?

-During mitosis, the nuclear membrane breaks to allow the mitotic spindle fibres to enter inside the chromosomes.
+During mitosis, the nuclear membrane breaks to allow the mitotic spindle fibres to attach to the chromosomes.

 What would happen if the nucleus had no membrane?